 Fortunately, Apple provides a way to protect the files or folders on Mac but this method is not as simple as it seems.
 This method will basically create the image of the folder which can be protected using a strong security code.
 So, this method is not easily understandable by most of the users.

-Moreover, anyone without the password can delete this folder, such problems can be overcome using a third party software such as Hider 2 on macOS High Sierra.
+Moreover, anyone without the password can delete this folder, such problems can be overcome using a third party software.
 Here’s the step by step guide to password protect a folder on Mac using both methods.

 1st Method: Password Protect a Folder using Disk Utility